alphagov/gds-way/README.md

 ### Making documentation changes (using the Github interface)

-At the bottom of each page of the [hosted GDS Way](https://gds-way.digital.cabinet-office.gov.uk/) there is a `View source` link.
-This link will take you to to the corresponding [Github](https://github.com/alphagov/gds-way) page where you can use the pencil icon (:pencil:) in the interface to propose edits to a page.
+At the bottom of each page of the [hosted GDS Way][gds-way] there is a `View source` link.
+This link will take you to to the corresponding [Github][repo] page where you can use the pencil icon (:pencil:) in the interface to propose edits to a page.

 Once you have made your changes you can write a description, click the green `Propose changes` button, and on the following page click the green `Create pull request` button.